flavioltonon/poc/google/cloudtasks/README.md

 - Any changes made to the queue are applied immediately.
 This includes changes in throughput levels, retry limits and other available configurations.
 - When a queue is stopped, the server will stop receiving tasks almost immediately.
 The client remains able to send new tasks to the queue.
 - The maximum throughput defined in the queue is not reached instantaneously.
 Instead of that, it progresses little by little, avoiding resource consumption spikes (see `server/results.txt`)

+## Running the example

+Provide the required configuration described in main.go, then run

+> go run main.go